 Although switching to a vegetarian diet won't cure diabetes, it may offer some benefits.

-Until Addyi was approved, there were no drugs to treat sexual arousal or sexual desire problems in women.
+Learn about drugs to treat problems with sexual arousal or sexual desire in women.

 Vicks VapoRub is often used as a nasal decongestant.
 Does it work?

 Low levels of vitamin B-12 and other B vitamins may be linked to depression, but more research is needed.

 Vitamin B-12 injections — A weight-loss shot sounds appealing, but does it work?

 Some research suggests that vitamin D may reduce the risk of multiple sclerosis (MS).

 Too little vitamin D is bad for the bones, but what about the heart?
 Learn how a low vitamin D level may affect blood pressure.

 A Mayo Clinic specialist explains why, when and how to give your baby vitamin D.